 Bill Kammerer died in 1998 and his sister

-Marianne O’Neal in 2000.
+Marianne O’Neal died in 2000.
 Ownership and management of Busch's

 Grove passed to their sons-in-law, Carl Cowles and Bill Carter.

 In October 2003, Lester Miller, who made his fortune selling his plastics business Contico International for $300 million, put Busch’s Grove under contract for $3 million.
 He budgeted another $4 million to rebuild and restore it.
 Miller’s budget represented twice the cost of the most expensive restaurant ever built in St. Louis.
 But Miller was unfazed.
 "In no shape or form do I believe that Busch’s Grove is the best return on invested capital.
 It has been in the same location before the city of Ladue was incorporated and if it can be preserved in the fine tradition of Ladue, it becomes more than a restaurant.
 It becomes a trophy destination and will still be there for another 100 years.
 I’m in love with the project.
 I hope my great-grandchildren will dine there someday."

 The New Busch’s Grove opened for dinner on

 Tuesday, Nov 22, 2005 and for lunch on Monday, Nov 28, 2005.

 parking lot, through front doors fitted with Lalique crystal pulls,

 there was a sushi and raw bar on the right and a two-part bar on the